 3. Most Work for Accommodation Hosts Will Cook With/For You

 Everyone’s got to eat!
 Most work for accommodation agreements, such as WWOOFing, include at least breakfast and dinner.
 Whether it’s a fresh catch of fish or veggies straight from the garden, you’re bound to educate your palette when staying with locals.
 Kiwis tend to have a good ethos of “living off the land” in a sustainable manner, so you can learn a lot from them.

 Most work for accommodation opportunities, except for when working in a hostel, provide you with your own room.
 Even if you have only been travelling for a few weeks, this feels like such a luxury.
-No more snoring in bunk rooms, squeaky bunk beds, rustling of plastic bags in the night… As much as we love the cheapness and sociability of hostel dorm rooms, you have to admit that a room to yourself feels pretty damn good.
+No more snoring in bunk rooms, squeaky bunk beds, the rustling of plastic bags in the night… As much as we love the cheapness and sociability of hostel dorm rooms, you have to admit that a room to yourself feels pretty damn good.

 Free in the sense that there is no currency involved, therefore, you can save your precious dollars for your next stint of travel.
 The usual “work for accommodation” deal is you working for 3-5 hours, five days a week in exchange for food and accommodation (and probably a few little extras like access to the car).

 When working for accommodation, you’ll have plenty of time to explore the local area.
 Your hosts should be able to point you in the direction of all the highlights and more (or take you to these places themselves).

 If you ever get stuck on what to do, check out our New Zealand Guides to each town, city, region and national park in New Zealand.